 Project charter, enterprise environmental factors, and organizational process assets are the inputs of the plan scope management process.

 The project’s requirements are defined and listed at this step.
-Different types of projects have different types of requirements.
+It is obvious that different types of projects have different types of requirements.
 Therefore, team members use various techniques and tools for collecting project requirements.
 Stakeholder’s needs should be defined and documented accurately for the project’s success.
 If this process is conducted properly, it will reduce the possibility of unexpected issues as the project progresses.